natario1/CameraView/README.md

 These are still things that need to be done, off the top of my head:

 - [ ] `Camera2` integration
-- [ ] add a `setPreferredAspectRatio` API to choose the capture size.
-Preview size will adapt, and then, if let free, the CameraView will adapt as well
 - [ ] animate grid lines similar to stock camera app
 - [ ] add onRequestPermissionResults for easy permission callback
 - [ ] decent code coverage